United Airlines considers outsourcing jobs at 28 U.S. airports

 “We need to ensure that our costs are competitive,” company spokesman Luke Punzenberger said.

-United likely has faced pressure from Delta Air Lines , which has kept costs low because many of its workers lack union representation, according to a source familiar with the situation.
+United likely has faced pressure from Delta Air Lines (DAL.N), which has kept costs low because many of its workers lack union representation, according to a source familiar with the situation.

 It was unclear how much United could save through outsourcing.